annbech/mxnet/docs/architecture/index.md

 # Overview

-This design document contains notes that are relevant to the MXNet system design and deep learning libraries in general.
-We believe that open sourcing this system design note can help general audiences understand the  motivations, benefits and drawbacks of our design choices.
-This will help deep learning practitioners as well as builders of other deep learning systems.
+This design document describes the design of the MXNet system and deep learning libraries in general.
+Deep learning practitioners and builders of other deep learning systems can use these system design notes to understand the  strategy, benefits, and drawbacks of our design choices.

 # Deep Learning System Design Concepts

-In this section, we will describe general design concepts of Deep Learning systems.
-We will mainly focus on following 3 areas influencing the design and architecture of a Deep Learning System.
+This section describes general design concepts of deep learning systems.
+It focuses on the following three factors that influence the design and architecture of a deep learning system:

-1. Abstraction
+- Abstraction
 2. Optimization
 3. Trade offs

-&nbsp;

-&nbsp;

-Refer below sections for more details
+For details, see the following:

 * [Programming Models for Deep Learning](http://mxnet.io/architecture/program_model.html)
 * [Dependency Engine for Deep Learning](http://mxnet.io/architecture/note_engine.html)
 * [Optimizing the Memory Consumption in Deep Learning](http://mxnet.io/architecture/note_memory.html)